wp-plugins/flyzoo/readme.txt

 * Embeddable Chat Rooms: access a chat room directly by embedding it into a page (PRO Plan)

-* Live Support Chat
+* Live Support Chat: easy and effective, support requests are automatically routed to the first available operator

-* Multiple Operators/Moderators: online support requests are automatically routed to the first available operator
+* Multiple Operators and Moderators

 * Track Visitors Live: monitor visits and chat with visitors in real-time.